-I slacked off on the GRE studying and got less than stellar A&P I and II grades, and I only got the minimum observation hours.
-I submitted in my application WAY too late.
+I slacked off on the GRE studying and got less than stellar A&P I and II grades, and I only did the minimum observation hours.
+I submitted my application WAY too late.
 I wasn’t aggressive enough in pestering my professors to turn in my letters of recommendation in a timely manner.

 Do you have any words of advice from your occupational therapy school application process that you want to share with others?
 If so, post them in the comments below, and thanks for your input!

 What To Do If You Didn’t Get Into OT School (My OT Spot)

 OT School Interview Questions & Prep Tips (My OT Spot)

 Applying to OT School (Gotta Be OT)

 7 Tips for Finding the Best Occupational Therapy Schools (My OT Spot)